ropensci/datefixR/README.md

 calls.

 ## Limitations

+Date and time data are often reported together in the same variable (known as “datetime”).
+However datetime formats are not supported by datefixR.
+The current rationale is this package is mostly used to handle dates entered via free text web forms and it is much less common for both date and time to be reported together in this input method.
+However, if there is significant demand for support for datetime data in the future this may added.

 The package is written solely in R and seems fast enough for my current use cases (a few hundred rows).
 However, I may convert the core for loop